1976 Dixie 500

 The 1976 Dixie 500 was a NASCAR Winston Cup Series race that took place on November 7, 1976, at Atlanta International Raceway in Hampton, Georgia, United States.

 Background

-Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate tracks to hold NASCAR races; the others are Charlotte Motor Speedway, Chicagoland Speedway, Darlington Raceway, Homestead Miami Speedway, Kansas Speedway, Kentucky Speedway, Las Vegas Motor Speedway, New Hampshire Motor Speedway, and Texas Motor Speedway.
-However, at the time, only Charlotte and Darlington were built.
+Atlanta International Raceway (now Atlanta Motor Speedway) is one of ten current intermediate tracks to hold NASCAR races.
 The layout at Atlanta International Speedway at the time was a four-turn traditional oval track that is 1.54 mi long.
 The track's turns are banked at twenty-four degrees, while the front stretch, the location of the finish line, and the back stretch are banked at five.

 Race report

 Three hundred and twenty eight laps were done on a paved oval track spanning 1.522 mi for a grand total of 499.2 mi.
 The total time of the race was three hours and fifty-five minutes.
 Four cautions were made for forty-one laps.
 Dave Marcis defeated David Pearson by two car lengths.

 In his third career start, Dale Earnhardt reached a career best finish to that point of his very young career in a 19th-place finish.
 Chevrolets filled out the majority of the racing grid.

 Notable crew chiefs for this race included Travis Carter for Bobby Allison, Tim Brewer, Sterling Marlin for his dad Coo Coo Marlin, Dale Inman for Richard Petty, Harry Hyde for race-winner Marcis, Jake Elder, and Junie Donlavey.
 Speeds for this race were: 127.396 mi/h as the average and 161.652 mi/h for the pole position.
 Forty-six thousand fans attended this live race.
 Total winnings for this race were $132,625 ($ when adjusted for inflation).

 Canadian driver Jack Donohue would finish in last place without completing any laps after being swept into a big crash on the opening lap. he was granted 55 championship points just for qualifying.

 The race was primarily a battle between Marcis, David Pearson, Yarborough, and Donnie Allison; for most of the first 62 laps in particular the top four raced nose to nose; Stock Car Racing Magazine writer Richard Benyo reported “the lead would change at four different spots” on the oval.